ignacy123/balanced-k4-free-bipartitions/README.md

 # Assumptions
 Input assumptions from the paper are in the `assump_X.txt` files, and the objective function is in `objective.txt`.
-They are written in the form of vectors, (we have performed flag multiplication beforehand).
+They are written in the form of vectors (we have performed flag multiplication beforehand).
 We multiplied some of them by positive constants greater than 1 to ensure the underlying SDP consists of integers.

 # Usage